guettli/python-custom-strings/README.md

 # Why not just this hack?

-Instead of `h'...'` you could use this hack to get the desired implemenation:
+Instead of `h'...'` you could use this hack to get the desired implementation:

 ```
 def h(html):